Development of a Model Order Reduced Arbitrary Lagrangian Eulerian (MORALE) formulation for structures subjected to dynamic moving loads: Numerical Studies

 \section{Numerical Studies}

 In this section, two numerical studies, which highlight the benefits of the proposed MORALE formulation are undertaken.
 Both studies involve transient simulations, and the Newmark time integration scheme is used with a time step size of 0.05 s and parameters $\beta = 0.25$, $\gamma = 0.5$ \cite{newmark1959method}.
 All simulations reported in this contribution adopt linear brick type finite elements with eight nodes and eight Gaussian integration points.
+For full order simulations, a direct sparse solver was used, whereas the dense reduced equation system was solved using a direct dense solver.